George Henry Horton

-George Henry Horton (born 3 July 1993) is a British filmmaker and actor.
-He is known for psychological thriller film Dark Obsession, starring Mena Suvari and Danielle Harris, and sci-fi horror film Project Dorothy, starring Tim DeZarn.
-He is also known for his YouTube comedy channel JesterLads and media company Dark Atlantic (formerly Liberty Atlantic).
+George Henry Horton (born 3 July 1993) is a British filmmaker and actor, best known for his work in horror, science fiction and thriller films, including through his production label Dark Atlantic.
+He wrote and directed the psychological thriller Dark Obsession, starring Mena Suvari and Danielle Harris, and the science-fiction horror film Project Dorothy, starring Tim DeZarn.
+Horton was also a member of the YouTube comedy channel JesterLads, which received international media coverage..

 Personal life

 Horton lives in Los Angeles.
 He is an alumnus of the American Film Institute Conservatory.